sheamunion/dbc-phase-0/week-1/reflections.md

 ##What struggles did you have setting up git and GitHub?
 What did you learn in the process?

 Fortunately, I did not encounter any struggles when setting up git and GitHub.
 I did have to clarify the difference between “forking” and “creating” repos.

+#1.5 Tracking Changes Reflection

+##How does tracking and adding changes make developers' lives easier?

+##What is a commit?
+A snapshot of changes up to that moment.
+It's like "saving" your work.

+##What are the best practices for commit messages?
+Use imperative, present tense.
+Add a description in the first line up to 51 characters.
+Leave an empty line and then provide a more detailed explanation of the changes purpose and how behavior of the program or file changes as a result.

+##What does the HEAD^ argument mean?
+This is the commit just before the commit you just made.
+If you want to move even further back in commits, you can use HEAD~3, HEAD~4, and so on.

+##What are the 3 stages of a git change and how do you move a file from one stage to the other?
+modified - staged - committed

+**modified** = A vesion of a file that has been changed but not staged.
+**staged** = all modifications that have been added to the staging area.
+**committed** = all staged modifications that have been committed.

+We move files like this:

+stage a modified file:
+> git add [filename]
+commit staged files:
+> git commmit -v *OR* git commit -m "*description of change*" bring a committed file back to staging:
+> git reset --soft HEAD^

+##Write a handy cheatsheet of the commands you need to commit your changes?
+###Make and move to a new feature-branch
+> git checkout -b [branch-name]

+##What is a pull request and how do you create and merge one?
+##Why are pull requests preferred when working with teams?